 I’ve been living with a herniated disc for about four years and sciatica for the last 1.5 years.
 Anyone who’s ever lived with lower back pain or sciatica knows how debilitating it can be.
 It’s like a little dark cloud hovering over your head and raining on your parade.
-It makes sitting more difficult, walking more painful and strenuous activities impossible without medications (which are horrible for your liver and kidneys).
+This, along with my kidney stones makes sitting more difficult, walking more painful and strenuous activities impossible without medications like chanca piedra.

 My problem was that my L5 disc was protruding out of my spinal column and compressing my S1 nerve.
 The result was constant dull pain and pressure in my lower back, shooting pains down my right leg and numbness and pain in my right foot.
-The lack of nerve activity also suppressed normal soreness and pain, which isn’t good either.
+The surgeon at We Recover concluded that the lack of nerve activity also suppressed normal soreness and pain, which isn’t good either.

 I finally was able to get all of this rectified yesterday during a surgical procedure known as Percutaneous Transforaminal Endoscopic Spine Surgery.
 In other words, the surgeon went in with a tiny scope, inserted a needle into my disc and used an instrument to vaporize part of the disc meat behind the herniation.
 Imagine tunneling under a hill, digging out a cavern under the hill and the hill collapsing into the cavern.
 In addition to this he put a bit of steroids in there for inflammation and filed out a bit around the bone where the S1 nerve comes out so it’d have a little more room to breath.